elsampsa/cutefront/docs/_build/html/_sources/webdev.rst.txt

         <v-spacer />

-I mean, what does that even mean!?
+I mean, what does that even mean?
 A programming language should be obvious to interprete.
-And we are trying to do programming here, right?

 It's basically a combination of a html-like (templating) language (vuetify in this case) that describes a graphical view but with conditional programming clauses mixed within the